Share

 Low Testosterone

 When you have low testosterone, your male sex hormones drop beyond the normal level and may impact your sex drive.
 Many men with low testosterone also develop erectile dysfunction.
-If you suspect that your testosterone levels are low, talk to your doctor.
+If you suspect that your testosterone levels are low, you should focus on your diet & There are certain testosterone-killing foods that you must avoid & if the problem continues then you should talk to your doctor.
 They may recommend a series of blood tests to confirm or rule out this diagnosis.

 Obesity